AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-basic-troubleshooting.md

     In the above screenshot, the first and third icons show failed output generation.
 The second icon shows a successful output generation but with messages.
 The last one is a successful output generation without any message.

-1. Click on the link in the **Generated At** column after the job is complete.
+1. Select the link in the **Generated At** column after the job is complete.

     The log file opens in a new tab.